When Will Horror Movie ‘Pearl’ Be Available to Stream? Will It Be on SHOWTIME, HBO Max, Apple TV+?

 The film comes from A24, which has something of a complex streaming strategy.
 Three years ago, the indie studio reached an “exclusive output deal” to bring newer A24 movies to SHOWTIME, so that’s the likely landing spot for “Pearl,” whenever it comes to streaming.
 A24 also has a deal with HBO Max to bring some older titles to that service, although that doesn’t apply to new movies.

-In 1918, Pearl, trapped on her family’s isolated Texas homestead, must tend to her ailing father under the bitter and overbearing watch of her devout mother.
-Lusting for a glamorous life like she’s seen in the movies, Pearl’s ambitions, temptations and repressions collide in a terrifying climax.
+Trapped on her family’s isolated farm, Pearl must tend to her ailing father under the bitter and overbearing watch of her devout mother.
+Lusting for a glamorous life like she’s seen in the movies, Pearl’s ambitions, temptations, and repressions collide.

 A24 also has an arrangement with Apple to co-produce some movies that land on Apple TV+, but “Pearl” is not part of that deal.
 So SHOWTIME is likely where “Pearl” will eventually stream, but it could take a while.
 “Everything Everywhere All at Once” and “X” were both A24 theatrical releases this spring, and neither has yet landed on SHOWTIME or any other streaming service after six months.
 Another A24 film, “Red Rocket,” was released last December and landed on SHOWTIME on Sept.
 3, about nine months later.

 Assuming “Pearl” has a similar box office run as “X,” you should expect the wait to be nearly as long, so we are estimating that it will land on SHOWTIME in April or May of 2023.

 Also, a third film in the trilogy, “MaXXXine,” has been announced, although the timing as to when that might arrive is unclear.